-Length: 10 days total (6 days of workshops, 4 days of exams)
+Length: 10 days total (6 days of workshops, 3 days each.
+4 days of exam / modules, two days each.)

-** Before attending either of the Snowboard Level Three workshops you must complete the Level Three online e-learning course, based on information in the CURRENT Snowboard Instructors Manual.
+** Before attending either of the Snowboard Level Three workshops you must complete the Level Three online e-learning course, based on information in the SBINZ E-Manual.
 You can access the e-learning system through your member profile.
 Look at the course outline for further information. **

-It is recommended that candidates attend both the Riding Workshop and the Teaching/Analysis Workshop before attempting any of the exam assessments.
-That being said, it is possible to attend just the Riding Workshop before joining the Ride Exam and the Teach/Analysis Workshop before attending either the Developmental Teaching Exam or the Corrective Teaching / Analysis Exam.
+It is recommended that candidates attend both the Riding Workshop and the Teaching/Analysis Workshop before attempting either of the module assessments.
+That being said, it is possible to attend just the Riding Workshop before joining the Ride Module / Exam and the Teach/Analysis Workshop before attending the Teach Module/Exam.

 This three-day workshop focuses on advanced riding, including freeriding, carving and freestyle.
 Time will be spent to help develop the overall riding level of all candidates, based on their current ability levels.
 Your Trainer will make every effort to give you a realistic idea of the Level Three riding standards and how close to those standards you are currently.
 Watch the Level Three Riding Tasks video below to get an idea of these standards ahead of time.